Gluten-Free Naan Bread

 Follow along with my instructions and photos below to make great gluten-free naan bread:

-• Mix together the dry ingredients.
-In the bowl of a stand mixer fitted with the dough hook attachment, place the gluten-free flour, yeast, sugar, salt, xanthan gum and psyllium husk.
+• Mix the dry ingredients.
+In the bowl of a stand mixer fitted with the dough hook attachment, place the gluten-free flour, yeast, sugar, salt, xanthan gum, and psyllium husk.
 Mix until combined.

-• Whisk the egg separately.
+• Whisk the wet ingredients.
 In a small bowl, whisk the egg.

 • Then whisk in the yogurt and butter.
 Add the yogurt and melted butter to the egg and whisk until smooth.

-• Mix the wet ingredients with the dry ingredients.
+• Combine wet and dry.
 Pour the egg mixture into the dry ingredients and stir on low speed until incorporated.

 • Add the milk or water.
 With the mixer still on low, slowly pour in the warm milk or water.
 Mix until the liquid is mostly incorporated, scraping down the bowl several times.

-• Mix the dough for 5 minutes.
-Turn the mixer on medium and let the dough mix for 5 minutes.
+• Continue mixing.
+Turn the mixer on medium and let the dough mix for 5 minutes to allow the flour and psyllium husk to absorb the moisture.
 The dough should be sticky but not wet.

 • Let the dough rise.
 Transfer the dough to a clean bowl that’s been coated with oil.
 Cover and let it rise for 1 hour in a warm place.

-• After the dough has risen, place it on a work surface.
+• Transfer dough to a work surface.
 When the dough has doubled in size, turn it out onto your work surface.
 It should still be a little sticky but able to be handled.
 If it seems too wet, add 1-2 tablespoons of flour to the surface and the top of the dough.

 • Prepare the naan pieces.
 Divide the dough into 8 pieces and roll each one into a ball.
 Handle the dough gently so as not to deflate the rise.
 Place the dough balls on a plate or tray and cover them until ready to cook.

-• Heat a cast iron skillet to cook the bread.
+• Heat a skillet.
 Heat a cast iron skillet over medium heat.
 Allow the skillet to get hot for 3-5 minutes before cooking.
 Add a little oil to the skillet to prevent sticking.

-• Roll the dough balls into a circle.
+• Roll out the dough.
 Working with one dough ball at a time, roll the dough ball out into a large oval or circle as thin as you can get it (around ⅛” thick).
 Use a little flour if necessary to prevent sticking.

-• Cook the naan on the hot skillet.
+• Cook the naan.
 Carefully place the flattened dough in the hot skillet.
 It should start to cook immediately.
-The first side needs to cook for 2-3 minutes, but pay attention and if you smell burning then it is done cooking.
+The first side needs to cook for 2-3 minutes, but pay attention – if you smell burning then it is done cooking.
 You should see some air bubbles appearing in the dough.

-• Flip the naan and cook it on the other side.
+• Flip the naan.
 Now flip the naan over and cook the second side for 1-2 minutes.
 Press down on the naan with a spatula to get the characteristic blackened bubbles on the second side.

-• Keep the cooked naan warm in a towel and cook the remaining dough.
+• Keep it warm.
 Remove the cooked naan and wrap it in a clean dish towel to keep it warm and soft while you cook the remaining dough.
 Note: You may need to adjust the temperature or stop to clean the pan if you notice sticking or burning.

 • Add toppings.
 Top the naan with melted butter, chopped cilantro and chopped garlic (or other flavors of your choice).